h8d13/KAES-ARCH/CONTRIBUTING.md

 ## Get started helping out !

 Create a testing user on your existing KDE install.
+Make sure you have logged-in once at least normally (this first loading screen is slightly longer because it creates all the files for the user).

 `$ sudo pacman -S inotify-tools`